TryGhost/Ghost/ghost/job-manager/README.md

 Short, non-blocking, asap executed jobs - should come through `addJob` method.
 Those can be standard [JavaScript function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function) or a path to a module that exports a function as default.

 Scheduled job can be registered through `scheduleJob` method.
 Jobs created this way are managed by [bree](https://github.com/breejs/bree) job scheduling library.
-For examples of job scripts check out [this section](https://github.com/breejs/bree#nodejs-email-queue-job-scheduling-example) of bree's documentation.
+For examples of job scripts check out [this section](https://github.com/breejs/bree#nodejs-email-queue-job-scheduling-example) of bree's documentation, test [job examples](https://github.com/TryGhost/Ghost-Utils/tree/master/packages/job-manager/test/jobs).

 ### Job rules of thumb
 To prevent complications around failed job retries and and handling of specific job states here are some rules that should be followed for all scheduled jobs: